dh85/SpotifyWebAPI/Docs/Security.md

 ## Protect Tokens & Scopes

 - Use `TokenStoreFactory.defaultStore()` for platform-appropriate secure storage (Keychain on Apple platforms, restricted file storage elsewhere).
-- Listen to `tokenExpirationCallback` to refresh UI widgets or expire sessions without printing raw tokens.
+- Listen to `client.events.onTokenExpiring` to refresh UI widgets or expire sessions without printing raw tokens.
 - Build scope lists with the `SpotifyScope` enums and request only what the current feature needs.

 > Legacy `FileTokenStore` samples have been removed to avoid encouraging insecure storage.
 Use